Pompeus/Pompeus/README.md

 ### Hi there, I'm Matheus Pompeu 👋
 <div>
-  <p align ="center"> I'm a Mechatronic Engineer with a focus on Machine Learning Research and Operational, Embedded Software and CAN Network.
+  <p align ="center"> I'm a Mechatronic Engineer with a focus on Machine Learning Research and Operational, Industrial Automation, Embedded Software and CAN Network.
 I've also worked with IoT/IIoT and robot programming.
 I love challenges and solving problems.  </p>
 </div>